Software project stakeholder case studyThis guide is continued from stakeholder analysis - power interest matrix.

-The software will be implemented in an outsourced call centre.
-It includes an online support site which will be integrated with the organisation's corporate website by the developers.
-The testing team will responsible for UAT and will be drawn from the business and the call-centre.
+The software will be implemented in an outsourced call center.
+It includes an online support site which will be integrated with the organization's corporate website by the developers.
+The testing team will responsible for UAT and will be drawn from the business and the call-center.

 The completed power and interest matrix is shown below.

 If we now consider how the stakeholders can influence each other we find useful intelligence that can help drive the stakeholder engagement strategy.
 We can do this by adding lines that indicate how certain stakeholders influence other stakeholders.
 The influence lines for the CRM project are shown below.
 You will probably notice that they are specific to the organization and personalities involved.
 Influence lines can clearly never be drawn between roles or ‘reused’ for other projects - there are so many different factors involved.

 The lines of influence can also identify stakeholders within a particular quadrant that need special attention.
 Legal fall within the high power/low interest square so at a base level the project simply needs to meet their needs.
 However, they influence finance who in turn influence the CIO this means that they have the ear of the most powerful Key Player and could stop or significantly delay the project.
 Legal don't have a political interest so the project manager needs to be proactive in identifying when Legal need to be involved and engaging with them.

 The call center agents are outsourced so they have little choice in the software procurement or configuration.
 Their power and interest is low, but they can influence their managers who can in turn influence the change manager who is a key player.
 Trouble from this influence chain is not likely to impact the project until the software is live, but it could seriously damage the perceptions of project success and ultimately lead to the software being replaced.

 This example shows how the influence lines add depth to the analysis which enable us to pick up subtle relationships and understand complexities that can be fed into your Stakeholder Engagement Strategy, project planning andrisk management.